-To maintain independence from San Carlo operations, the main Whistleblower Protection Officer (WPO) is an external consultant designated by San Carlo to receive disclosures.
+To maintain independence from San Carlo operations, the main Whistleblower Protection Officer (WPO) is an external organisation contracted by San Carlo to receive disclosures.
+Within San Carlo there are three designated recipients of whistleblower reports, the Chief Executive, Manager Human Resources and Management Accountant.